spiral-packages/event-bus/README.md

 ## Usage

-At first need create config file app/config/event-bus.php.
-In this file, you can specify listeners.
+At first need create config file `app/config/event-bus.php`, where you can specify listeners.

 ```php
 <?php